volpe-jb/JavaFabledLands/README.md

 3. Bug fixes: Fix any bugs found during gameplay and project development.

-## Running JavaFabledLands

-JavaFabledLands requires Java 5.0 or newer.

-`java -jar flands.jar`

-## Usage

-The aim of this project has been to present an experience as close as possible to reading the original gamebooks, while automating all the game rules.
-The main interface ended up looking a lot like a browser window, with executable elements underlined.
-Greyed-out text is disabled; either it will become enabled as you progress through the section, or it depends on conditions that haven't been met.
-Hopefully this is intuitive to use (if not to explain).
-If you're not sure what an underlined 'action' will do, you can right-click on it to bring up a tool-tip, which may or may not clarify the situation.

-The rules of the original books can be read in the 'Help' menu.
-Given that the rules are implemented for you, the 'Quick Rules' are probably sufficient.

-The Adventure Sheet is largely non-interactive.
-The elements that _are_ interactive (the item list, money box, blessings, and curses) can be used via the mouse.
-Double-clicking will 'use' an item or blessing (wielding a weapon, wearing armour, using a special item, or using a luck blessing).
-The items also have popup menus (activated by right-clicking on an item), through which they can be dropped, sold, or transferred to a cache.

-Abilities are shown in their 'affected' state: that is, their value after all bonuses and penalties are applied.
-Each of the six abilities has a tooltip showing how the score has been calculated; you can see this by bringing the Adventure Sheet to the front (by clicking the window title-bar) and letting the mouse linger over an ability.

-Some book locations contain a 'cache' - a place you can leave items or money.
-Double-clicking on an item or money will allow you to transfer stuff between these caches and your Adventure Sheet.
-There are also popup context menus which will list all the options available.

-Games are saved to files with the extension '.dat'.
-The 'Quicksave' and 'Quickload' options save to and from the file 'savegame.dat'.
-You can select a saved game in the file browser to see the character's name, rank, and profession, their location, and the date at which that game was saved.
-If this information doesn't come up, that game can't be loaded in this version.

-This version introduces a new 'Hardcore' mode, which deletes a saved game after you've loaded it and continued on.
-In this mode, you can also only save the game when you stop playing.
-This is an easy system to get around, but I thought some players might relish the thrill of playing without a safety net.

-Each book came with a map of the region it covered; this is the 'local map' displayed in the bottom right corner of the screen.
-A 'global map' is available from the menu; most of the published books are concentrated near the top and center of this map.

-The 'Extra Choice' menu usually lists only one option: Death.
-This will take you to the section that handles the character's death, and is available because occasionally your character is killed without an option of what to do next.
-This may sound nonsensical, but death is not necessarily an end in this series...

-If you survive long enough to own a ship or two, you can transfer crew and cargo between them by using the 'Ship Transfer' menu item.
-Note that ships have to be in the same location before this is enabled.
-A ship's name can be changed at any time by clicking on the name and typing.
-You can also bring up another popup menu for each ship, allowing you to dump cargo.

-The main 'book' font can be changed via the 'Windows->Choose Font...' menu item.

 ## Compiling Intructions

 I hope to update the compilation instructions in the future.
 But as a quick guide, you can download this repository and compile using the following: